 Straight for Equality in Faith Communities was designed for this very challenge.

-be not afraid – help is on the way! straight for equality in faith communities aims to move the way we understand our religious beliefs and our relationships with GLBT people – and support for equality – away from the either/or, “love the sinner, hate the sin” framework and to a place where people can try to understand that you can be a person of faith, loyal to your religion’s teachings, and someone who supports their GLBT friends and family.
+be not afraid – help is on the way! straight for equality in faith communities aims to move the way we understand our religious beliefs and our relationships with LGBT people – and support for equality – away from the either/or, “love the sinner, hate the sin” framework and to a place where people can try to understand that you can be a person of faith, loyal to your religion’s teachings, and someone who supports their LGBT friends and family.

 There’s no one way to get to that point.
 The journey to resolution looks a little different for each person.
 We hope to get you on that journey, help you know that you’re not alone in asking these questions, offer ways to think about the issue, and even find some support for while you’re on the road.